abdulfaizaan/NovaPulse/README.md

 ---

-## 1. Executive Summary

-NovaPulse is a next-generation Organizational Operating System (OOS) and Enterprise KPI tracking platform enhanced with AI-assisted workflows, real-time synchronization, and automated accountability.
+## 📖 About The Project

 In large enterprises, strategic goals often fail to cascade effectively down to individual contributors, resulting in misaligned work and reactive management.
-NovaPulse solves this by replacing static spreadsheets with a living, real-time organizational alignment tree.
-It bridges the gap between high-level strategic thrust areas and daily tasks by integrating predictive AI, strict Role-Based Access Control (RBAC), and deep operational observability into a premium, glassmorphic UI.
+NovaPulse solves this by bringing accountability to the forefront.

 **Key Differentiators:**
 - **Real-Time Synchronization:** Bi-directional WebSockets ensuring instant updates across all users without manual refreshes.